robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

   specified number of milliseconds.
 If the stopFlag is non-zero, the track will be stopped at the completion of the fade (for fade-outs.)

-The following library functions are supported by WAV Trigger firmware v1.30 and above, and require bi-directional communication with the WAV Trigger
+The following library functions are supported by WAV Trigger firmware v1.30 and above, and require bi-directional communication with the WAV Trigger.
+The advanced example sketch demonstrates the use of these functions.

-**wTrig.setReporting(bool enable)** - this function enables (true) or disables (false) track reporting.
+**wTrig.setReporting(bool enable)** - this function enables (TRUE) or disables (FALSE) track reporting.
 When enabled, the WAV Trigger will send a message whenever a track starts or ends, specifying the track number.
 Provided you call update() periodically, the library will use these messages to maintain status of all tracks, allowing you to query if particular tracks are playing or not.